be-smals-thim/documentation-site/docs/federation/federation_ws.md

+---
-# Enterprise Federation WS
+title: Ebox Enterprise Federation Service
+sidebar_label: Ebox Federation Service
+---

-The Federation WS allows to
+The Ebox Federation Service allows to
 - Know the list of Document Providers
 - Know the preferences of a particular e-Box (enterprise)